riverbed/steelscript-appfwk/docs/projects.rst

 * ``example-configs`` - contains example configuration files for Apache, and nginx, as well as some sample LDAP settings that can be added to the local_settings.py file.
-Two example geolocation files are included here to provide templates for your own location setups.
+Two example geolocation files are also included here to provide templates for your own location setups.

 * ``media`` and ``thirdparty`` - images, javascript libraries, and css files